MathildeBa/workshop-graphql/README.md

 __GraphQL__ is a syntax that describes how to ask for data, and is generally used to load data from a server to a client.
 GraphQL has three main characteristics: It lets the client specify exactly what data it needs.
 It makes it easier to aggregate data from multiple sources.

+__Apollo__ Client is the best way to use GraphQL to build client applications.
+The client is designed to help you quickly build a UI that fetches data with GraphQL, and can be used with any JavaScript front-end. ...
+Universally compatible: Apollo works with any build setup, any GraphQL server, and any GraphQL schema.

 __Node.js__ uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
 Node.js is an open source, cross-platform runtime environment for developing server-side and networking applications.

 __Express.js__ handles things like cookies, parsing the request body, forming the response and handling routes.
 It also is the part of the application that listens to a socket to handle incoming requests. ...
 Express in a Node.js based framework which simplifies writing Server-side Code and Logic.